 Article II, section 2

-The President, the judiciary and the heads of departments might have equal power to appoint their own minor officers, so the President's power over the departments isn't absolute.
+The president, judiciary and heads of departments might have equal power to appoint their own minor officers, so the president's power over the departments isn't absolute.
 And executive orders and department heads are redundant.
-If the President could govern the departments by orders, why have principal officers?
+If the president could govern the departments by orders, why have principal officers?
 Government by decree is royalist in nature, the concept and form of government we fought the Revolution to leave behind.

 “He shall take care that the laws be faithfully executed …”